-population of this The research includes all job seekers registered in Bojonegoro Regency in 2022.
+The population of this research includes all job seekers registered in Bojonegoro Regency in 2022.
 The sample consists of a secondary dataset of job seekers registered in Bojonegoro Regency in 2022.
-The data were obtained from the Industry and Labor Office (DISPERINAKER) of Bojonegoro Regency and are considered representative of the seeker iob distribution in the area.
+The data were obtained from the Industry and Labor Office (DISPERINAKER) of Bojonegoro Regency and are considered representative of the job seeker distribution in the area.